 Controlling Voles in Horticulture Plantings and Orchards in Missouri

-Female pine voles have a gestation period of 24 days, have a litter size of two to three young, and produce four to six litters per year.
-They reach sexual maturity at 37 to 38 days and have a reproductive life span of between 15 and 18 months.
+Female prairie and meadow voles have a gestation period of 21 days, have an average litter size of five, and produce four to ten litters per year.
+They reach sexual maturity at 40 days and have a reproductive life span of 1 to 2 years.